manasvi111/rrj-manasvi111/README.md

 - Display any additional costs associated with selected customizations.
 - Ensure that customized orders are accurately reflected in the final order summary.

+## Activity 3: Choose a language for community code

+For the selection of the language for community code I would like to choose Javascript because this is the wordwide language which is widely accepted by many of us.

+Moreover, JavaScript is a popular programming language for web and mobile development.
+It has a large, active community with abundant resources and tools available.
+The language's versatility allows for a wide range of potential projects within the Community Code scope.